|(Lake Michigan sunset, St Joseph, Michigan)

 Well, it's back.
-A vast majority of people in America believe in sin, or something very close to sin.
+The events in Europe show that a vast majority of people believe in sin, or something very close to it.

 The biblical Greek word for sin, hamartano, means "to miss the mark."
 The idea is that there is a moral target to aim at.
 To miss the target is to "sin."